guyotJs/FjallJS/README.md

 ## Tutorial

-You can find the tutorial [Here](https://guyotjs.github.io/Jhtml/TUTORIAL)
+You can find the first tutorial [Here](https://guyotjs.github.io/Jhtml/TUTORIAL) You can find the second tutorial [Here](https://guyotjs.github.io/Jhtml/2UTORIAL)

 ## Download